All Episodes

 Hi.

-Um if I can I'm going to try and do two things here.
+I'm going to try and do two things here.

-Uh if they go into this program, they don't have to pay.
+If they go into this program, they don't have to pay.

-But what's happening is they're being taught common core standards and teaching.
+But what's happening is they're being taught Common Core standards and teaching.

 They're just calling it different names.